project8/honeybee/README.md

     t_config.set_variables({{"version", 3}, {"date", 20201010}});
     t_config.load(t_table, "PATH/TO/CONF/SensorTable_ATDS.ktf");
 ```
+Here the configuration file does not have to list all the sensors.
+If entries constructed from a data source is sufficient, they can be used in that way.

 Sensor configuration file can have variables (`version` and `date` in this example) for conditional contents.

 #### Example